-- a.
-Because Florida Poly has grown quickly and the demands placed upon faculty have included effort to build the institution, consideration of this effort is appropriate.
+- 4.1 Minimum Requirements: For a Professor the minimum qualifications are "sustained and significant contributions in the relevant discipline and/or interdisciplinary area."
+Individuals that are to achieve promotion must meet the minimum criteria for the rank. - 4.2.
+Overall Considerations: Because Florida Poly has grown quickly and the demands placed upon faculty have included effort to build the institution, consideration of this effort is appropriate.
 Such consideration should be based on demonstrable evidence of contribution to advance teaching, research, or other significant institutional effort as it impacts time taken away from other areas.
 It is incumbent on the faculty member under review to provide a clear and honest presentation of the nature and impact of their contribution and how it is impactful for the institution.
 The overall evaluation of a faculty member must consider the long-term impact of a faculty member's efforts on the health of the institution and review committees must exercise judgement regarding this impact.
-In addition, consideration of the evidence provided in an individual's application should carefully consider the effect of the course load assigned to the faculty member, resource availability, faculty rank, and any other assigned university duties, when comparing faculty achievement for Florida Poly faculty to those at other institutions. - b.
-Noting the statement above, individuals must provide evidence of proficiency and accomplishment in teaching in order to warrant recommendation for reappointment.
-Similarly, a faculty member must provide a measure of effort and achievement in research consistent with

-- their assigned duties.
-Finally, the dossier must provide evidence of involvement in the university community with service or other activities that add value to the university community. - c.
+In addition, consideration of the evidence provided in an individual's application should carefully consider the effect of the course load assigned to the faculty member, resource availability, faculty rank, and any other assigned university duties, when comparing faculty achievement for Florida Poly faculty to those at other institutions. - 4.2 (A) Noting the statement above, individuals must provide evidence of "demonstrated proficiency and breadth in instructional quality and capacity." - 4.2 (B) Similarly, a faculty member must provide evidence of a growing research reputation and indications of research accomplishment. - 4.2 (C) Finally, the dossier must provide evidence of involvement in the university community with service or other activities that add value to the university community. - 4.3.
 Review committees must work carefully and confidentially, as they consider the reviews for faculty members and the committees must set aside personal relationships and consider the accomplishments of the faculty member being reviewed.